deephacks/confit/readme.md

 Default storage is changed by adding a provider to classpath, which will automatically override the default in memory implementation.
 Changing storage implementation does not have any code impact on configurable classes.

+As mentioned earlier, any configuration in persistence storage will override instances in the default configuration file.

 #### YAML

-The simplest persistence module is the YAML provider where configuration is put in a file on disk.
+The simplest persistence module is the YAML provider where configuration is written to a file on disk when created, updated or updated.

 ```xml
       <dependency>